GPS Spectrum and Interference Issues

 Civilian GPS users experiencing problems from suspected radio interference should report them to the U.S. Coast Guard Navigation Center and/or the FCC.
 Learn more

 The FCC is clamping down on the marketing, sale, and use of illegal cellphone and GPS jamming devices.
 Consumers cannot legally use signal jammers within the United States.
 Learn more

 LightSquared and GPS

-LightSquared is a company seeking FCC approval to provide a broadband wireless network integrated with satellite coverage.
-The GPS community is concerned that LightSquared's ground transmissions could overpower the GPS signals.
+LightSquared was a company seeking FCC approval to provide a broadband wireless network integrated with satellite coverage.
+The GPS community was concerned LightSquared's ground transmissions in adjacent bands could overpower the GPS signals.
 Learn more

 Solar activity, geomagnetic storms, and other natural phenomena can disturb the radio environment on Earth in ways that impact GPS reception.
 Learn more